StevenMccracken/Dropp/Dropp/README.md

 **[⬆ back to top](#table-of-contents)**
 <a name="get-image"></a>
-### Get an image for a specific dropp
+### 11. Get an image for a specific dropp

 * Route: __GET__ https://dropps.me/dropps/[droppId]/image
-* Purpose: Retrieve an image for a specific dropp
+* Purpose: Retrieves an image for a specific dropp
 * Required parameters
   * In the header
     * `Authorization`